Skip to main content

 • “Pull up my ‘Weekly Goals’ note”

 List notes visible to the authenticated caller with cursor pagination.
+When multiple contains_* fields are true, a note may match any of them.
 Results are ordered by order_by and return next_page when additional rows are available.
 For relevance-ranked retrieval by query, use search_notes.When to use:

 • You need deterministic cursor pagination ordered by updated_at or created_at.